4 new restaurants set to open in downtown Charleston; Harris Teeter opens in West Ashley

 Matthews, N.C.-based Harris Teeter is now open in West Ashley Circle Shopping Center off of Bees Ferry Road.

-Unique features of the new store include handmade lobster rolls, trail mix bar, in-store smoked salmon, Asian and American hot food bars, Starbucks coffee shop, a drive-thru pharmacy and and its signature ExpressLane for online shopping.
+Unique features of the new store include handmade lobster rolls, trail mix bar, in-store smoked salmon, Asian and American hot food bars, a Starbucks coffee shop, a drive-thru pharmacy and and an ExpressLane for online shopping.

 The 53,000-square-foot supermarket includes nine manned checkout counters and six self-checkout lanes.
 It will be open 6 a.m. to midnight every day.